smcvey7/chinese-character-app/README.md

 -A back-end built with Ruby on Rails and PostgreSQL

--A front-end built with React where users can interact with the API to view student .
+-A front-end built with React where teachers/researchers can create classes, invite students to join, and view student test scores and information about individual questions and responses.

--Camp staff can view the rosters for each camp and can view and respond to communications from parents.
+-Students can optionally join a specific class and can take the test to see their estimated character recognition ability.

+-Administrators can update the character database, editing individual character information and available responses.

 ## Running
 First set up: